JoepDriesen/Rikker/README.md

 Rikker
 ======

-An online application allowing people to play the trick taking card game 'Rikken' against each other online
+An online application allowing people to play the trick taking card game 'Rikken' against each other online.

-Current features:
+#### Latest Release: Alpha (v0.1)

+###### What works
-* Very easy registration
+* Registration
 * Invite other registered players to play a game with you
-* Any spot not filled by real players, will be taken by (dumb) bots
+* Spot not filled by real players will be taken by bots.
+These bots will follow the game rules, but are otherwise extremely dumb
-* Real time updating of the playfield through ajax updates
+* Game field is updated when other players take an action
+* Play multiple rounds of rikken against your opponents

+###### What doesn't work yet
+* Complicated game types (miserie, voor alles, ...)

 Planned features:
+* Implement complicated game types
+* Finish scoring system (some games are not accurately scored)
 * Make bots smarter
-* Finish scoring system (some games are not accurately scored)
-* Beautify interface
 * Update portal with ajax updates
+* Show a game history on the portal
+* Show release notes on portal bottom
+* Notify players when the game is waiting for actions by other players